-The lymphatic system collects waste from the tissue, with much of it passing through an underarm while in route to the heart and then the liver and kidneys for filtering and processing out of the body by pooping and peeing.
+The lymphatic system collects waste from the tissue, with much of it passing through an underarm while in route to the heart, spleen, liver and kidneys for filtering and processing out of the body by pooping and peeing.

 When the trash trucks don’t exit, they create congestion on the highway system.

 This is often referred to as systemic lymphatic inflammation – a pre-cursor to potential disease.

 Sometimes, the trucks dump their loads along the highway system, creating piles of localized trash or congestion, contributing to masses, cysts and fibroids, particularly in the female reproductive organs.
 (When things spill over from there, they may contribute to endometriosis.)

 You can monitor your levels of inflammation with Risk Assessing Thermal Imaging at The Thermogram Center.